gyrropro/Elytro/README.md

 ```
 ## Environment Variables

-To use this bot you must first define some environment variables.
-First create a `.env` file and set the following environment variables.
+To use this bot, you must first define some environment variables.
+Create a `.env` file and set the following variables.
+You can refer to the provided `.env.example` file as a starting point.

 |Variable| Description                                                     |
 |:------------------| :----------------------------------------------------|